 I teach meditation, work as an organizational consultant, and do leadership coaching with individuals and teams.
 My work brings Eastern practices to Western modern life, making them accessible for individuals and organizations.
 I am particularly interested in the synthesis of leadership, innovation and awareness, helping leaders to develop courage, clarity and compassion to make their vision come to life.

-I am currently working on a book on Mindfulness and Leadership (Parallax Press, Spring 2016).
+I am leading a project to purchase a building for a San Francisco Insight Meditation Center.
 I have a blog on the Huffington Post about meditation, dharma and politics and my writing has been published in Turning Wheel and Inquiring Mind.
-I am interested in the life of the city and serve as a mayoral appointee to the San Francisco Citizen’s Committee on Community Development.
-I was born and raised on the US East Coast soon after my family immigrated from Sri Lanka.
-I enjoy music, creative arts, nature and athletics.
+I am interested in the life of the city and have served as a mayoral appointee to San Francisco’s commission on community development as well as on a number of nonprofit boards.
+I enjoy music, creative arts, nature and sports.
 I have been involved in movements for social justice and civil rights all of my life and have been fortunate to work with many great community organizations in this work.